Miya Ocego: Early life

 Ocego grew up in Lymm near Warrington and attended Lymm High School.
 She trained at the Arden School of Theatre in Manchester.

 Career

-Ocego began her career in modeling and signed with the agency Contact ZYX.
+Ocego began her career in modelling and signed with the agency Contact ZYX.

 After appearing in the Channel 4 documentary The Extraordinary Life of April Ashley, Ocego began starring as Rosie Preston, a Cher tribute act, in the BBC Three horror comedy Wreck in 2022.
 She would reprise her main role as Rosie in Wrecks second series in 2024.
 She also appeared in the Sky Atlantic drama I Hate Suzie as Alexa Dennis.

 In 2024, Ocego played Jules in the BBC One thriller The Jetty, appeared in an episode of the Netflix miniseries Baby Reindeer, and joined the cast of the school drama Waterloo Road for its fourteenth series, also on BBC One, as Lois Taylor-Brown.
 She returned to the role in the fifteenth series.